4n4nk3/BotOCRVideoWatcher/README.md

 > This bot requires some customization to makes it work on different systems.

-Required modules: pywin32, mss and pytesseract.
+Required modules: pywin32, mss, PIL and pytesseract.

 It also requires [Tesseract](https://github.com/tesseract-ocr/tesseract) binaries to be present.